flatironinstitute/walnuts/README.md

 cmake . -B ./build -DCMAKE_BUILD_TYPE=Release
 ```

-The remaining instructions assume that they are run from inside whatever
+The remaining instructions assume that commands are run from whatever
 directory you specified as the build directory (e.g., `./build` in the above command).

 ### Building